-Through my technical experiences, I have established a high level of confidence in video game design/development, scientific programming and data science, formal verification, embedded-systems programming, mobile development, UX/UI design, and full-stack web development.
+Through my multi-disciplinary work, tertiary study, and self-driven interests, I have established a high level of confidence in: Scientific programming and data science, formal logic verification, embedded-systems programming, native mobile development, video game design/development, and full-stack web development.

 Although my true loves are data structures and algorithms, my playful, curious and engaged temperament has driven me to pursue so many other creative avenues.
-As such, I’m an experienced musician, 3D modeller, video editor, animator, surfing teacher, data analyst, pilot, nanotechnologist, mathematician and physicist.
+As such, I’m an experienced musician, 3D modeller, video editor, animator, surfing teacher, data scientist, nanotechnologist, mathematician and physicist.

 Game design and development